habibamurtaza/My-Python-Projects/README.md

 # Projects
-Here is a list of the projects in this repository:
-BMI Calculator - A simple calculator that calculates your Body Mass Index (BMI) based on your height and weight.
+Here is a list of the projects in this repository: bmi.py - A simple calculator that calculates your Body Mass Index (BMI) based on your height and weight.

-Detention Management System - A program that helps teachers and school administrators manage student detentions.
+Detention.py - A program that helps teachers and school administrators manage student detentions.
 It allows them to assign detentions, track student attendance, and generate reports.

-Grades Management System - A program that allows teachers to manage student grades.
+Grades.py - A program that allows teachers to manage student grades.
 It enables them to add students, create assignments, record grades, and generate reports.

-Guess the Number - A game where the computer generates a random number, and the user has to guess the number within a certain number of attempts.
+Guess_number.py - A game where the computer generates a random number, and the user has to guess the number within a certain number of attempts.
 The game provides hints and feedback to help the user make their guesses.

 Currency.py - A Python program that performs currency conversion.
 It allows users to input an amount in one currency and converts it to another currency based on the current exchange rate.